-Radio, Television & Digital Communication at Ithaca College
+Radio, Television & Digital Communication at The University of Texas at Austin

-Ithaca is located in Ithaca, New York and has a total student population of 5,354.
-In the 2020-2021 academic year, 137 students received a bachelor's degree in digital communication from Ithaca.
+UT Austin is located in Austin, Texas and approximately 50,476 students attend the school each year.
+In the 2020-2021 academic year, 307 students received a bachelor's degree in digital communication from UT Austin.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Radio, Television & Digital Communication section at the bottom of this page.

 UT Austin Radio, Television & Digital Communication Degrees Available

 - Basic Certificate in Digital Communication (Less Than 1 Year)

 - Bachelor’s Degree in Digital Communication